Rule 3301-37-11 | Management of communicable disease.

 (2) A child with any of the following signs or symptoms of illness shall be immediately isolated and discharged to his parent or guardian:

-(a) Diarrhea (more than one abnormally loose stool within a twenty-four-hour period);
+(a) Diarrhea (three or more abnormally loose stools within a twenty-four-hour period);

 (b) Severe coughing, causing the child to become red or blue in the face or to make a whooping sound;

 (c) Difficult or rapid breathing;